-Please note: the Persistence parameter is missing from older cloud-specific Charon-SSP images that are based on Linux 7.x.
+Please note: At the time of writing, the Persistence parameter did not exist in Charon-SSP VE and the cloud-specific Charon-SSP AL images.
 Here, an ifcfg-file must be manually created before a new interface can be managed by the Charon Manager.

-4.4.2 NetworkManager and Charon Manager for Linux versions 8.x
+4.3.2 NetworkManager and Charon Manager for Linux versions 8.x